rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 categories:
     - General
     - Developers
-metaTitle: "Announcing the launch of the Rackspace DBaaS Service Block"
+metaTitle: "Announcing the launch of the ObjectRocket DBaaS Service Block"
-metaDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform, powered by ObjectRocket."
+metaDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
-ogTitle: "Announcing the launch of the Rackspace DBaaS Service Block"
+ogTitle: "Announcing the launch of the ObjectRocket DBaaS Service Block"
-ogDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform, powered by ObjectRocket."
+ogDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
 ---

-Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform, powered by ObjectRocket.
+Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform.

 <!-- more -->